 - Wherever the words "he", "him", "his", occur in the regulations, they include "she", "her", "hers". - The academic regulation should be read as a whole for the purpose of any interpretation. - In the case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Vice-Chancellor is final. - The University may change or amend the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students with effect from the dates notified by the University.

-- Ragging within or outside any educational institution is prohibited. - Ragging means doing an act which causes or is likely to cause Insult or Annoyance of Fear or Apprehension or Threat or Intimidation or outrage of modesty or Injury to a student
+Ragging means doing an act which causes or is likely to cause Insult or Annoyance of Fear or Apprehension or Threat or Intimidation or outrage of modesty or Injury to a student